Medical device: Regulation and oversight

+In 2017, the World Health Organization published a global model regulatory framework for medical devices, including in vitro diagnostic medical devices.
+It recommends guiding principles, harmonized definitions, and attributes for effective and efficient regulation, drawing on international guidance developed by the Global Harmonization Task Force and its successor, the International Medical Device Regulators Forum.

 Risk classification

 A stethoscope (U.S. FDA product code BZS), a popular Class I medical device as determined by the U.S. FDA, ubiquitous in hospitals.

 The regulatory authorities recognize different classes of medical devices based on their potential for harm if misused, design complexity, and their use characteristics.
 Each country or region defines these categories in different ways.
 The authorities also recognize that some devices are provided in combination with drugs, and regulation of these combination products takes this factor into consideration.

 Classifying medical devices based on their risk is essential for maintaining patient and staff safety while simultaneously facilitating the marketing of medical products.
 By establishing different risk classifications, lower risk devices, for example, a stethoscope or tongue depressor, are not required to undergo the same level of testing that higher risk devices such as artificial pacemakers undergo.
-Establishing a hierarchy of risk classification allows regulatory bodies to provide flexibility when reviewing medical devices.
+Under the GHTF model, regulatory controls increase from Class A to Class D and may include independently audited quality management systems, review of technical documentation and clinical evidence, and post-market evaluation.